myspotontheweb/presentation-kubernetes/README.md

-# presentation-kubernetes
+# Intermediate Kubernetes

-This is an intermediate level Kubernetes presentation.
-It assumes the audience has a basic understanding of what Kubernetes is and will show how a cluster can be used by a Developer to build and deploy a docker container.
+This presentation assumes the audience has a basic understanding of what is Kubernetes.
+The intent is to show how a Developer might use Kubernetes to build and deploy his/her code.
+We also want to show how using a managed services like AKS makes Kubernetes a technology that is actually easy to use.
+I would submit it's simpler to create and use an AKS cluster, than it is to build and deploy Virtual machines.

+This presentation deliberately does not use [Terraform](https://www.terraform.io/) because that is a tool used by SREs to managing infrastructure at scale.
+It is not a pre-requisite to using/learning Kubernetes.

 In this demo we'll